mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 When generative AI (or whatever comes next) truly reaches a level of general intelligence, we won't need benchmarks to tell us.
 We'll know.

 If model providers get sidetracked by teaching to the test and optimizing for benchmarks that would make me bearish for two reasons.
 1. They can’t run a tight ship.
 I’ve never seen a great founder, manager, or teacher focus on teaching to the test (optimizing for the short-term at the expense of the long-term).
-The model providers who don't have existing businesses, so the Anthropic's, OpenAI's are trying to do something that I can't find an historical precedent for.
+The model providers who don't have existing businesses, so the Anthropic's and OpenAI's are trying to do something that I can't find an historical precedent for.
 With the goal of AGI/ASI, these companies have to productize the present, while researching and developing the future.
 That will pull these companies in many directions, which is difficult for even the best run orgs to manage.
 If one of those directions ends up being benchmark optimization, that would be a waste.

 2. If the goal is AGI/ASI, and you’re optimizing for short-term benchmarks, that’s telling me you don’t think you can actually get to the goal.